jokesterfr/cvlyzer/README.md

 # CVlyzer

-Generates your CV out of simple XML syntax
+Generates your CV as a PDF and Web page out of a simple XML.

 ## Requirements

-This package has been sucessfully tested on a Debian/Ubuntu Linux OS, everything should work fine assuming you installed these libraries:
+This package has been sucessfully tested on a Debian system, everything should work fine assuming you installed these dependencies:

 ```
 # latex